onewhiskeypls/interchain_cocktail/README.md

 # Interchain Cocktail of binaries/cli tools
 This is just a random assortment of Interchain binaries written so whoever wants to use them can.
+On a later date I will document and breakdown the commands and their flags

 ## Recipe (v1)
 - 1 part gaiad v7.0.2